Elskom/publish-nuget/README.md

 GITHUB_USER |`[GITHUB_ACTOR]` | Required for packages pushed to Github Package Registry.
 User allowed to push to repository, defaults to GITHUB_ACTOR (user that triggered the action)
-NUGET_KEY | | API key to authenticate with NuGet server, or a token, issued for GITHUB_USER if you use GPR NUGET_SOURCE | `https://api.nuget.org` | NuGet server uri hosting the packages, defaults to https://api.nuget.org INCLUDE_SYMBOLS | `false` | Flag to toggle pushing symbols along with nuget package to the server, disabled by default THOW_ERROR_IF_VERSION_EXISTS | `false` | Flag to throw an error when trying to publish an existing version of a package
+NUGET_KEY | | API key to authenticate with NuGet server, or a token, issued for GITHUB_USER if you use GPR NUGET_SOURCE | `https://api.nuget.org` | NuGet server uri hosting the packages, defaults to https://api.nuget.org THOW_ERROR_IF_VERSION_EXISTS | `false` | Flag to throw an error when trying to publish an existing version of a package

 ## Outputs